Resources for Users of R

 Please contact Dr Jonathan Godfrey if you experience any problems working with the documents and files.
 Constructive feedback on developments to any of the documents is also appreciated.

-Here are some brief descriptions of the contents of the files.
+Here are some brief descriptions of the contents of the pages and files found on them.
 Each family of files have similar beginnings to their filenames.
 All pdf files include the version of R that was used to create the document.
 Add-on packages have the extension zip or tar.gz and you need to choose the appropriate version for your operating system.

 Review of Statistical Software options